Search

 As someone who is part of the LGBTQ+ community, Auds said that it has been her goal to make OnlyPans a safe space, especially since she knows just how difficult it is to find a place where you’re free to express.
 “Sobrang importante na alam ng mga tao at alam ng mga [members] ng LGBTQ+ community na merong mga places na tatanggapin sila as they are…because we’re all human beings and we all deserve to be treated equal.”

-Photo from Booky | OnlyPans’ Tacos
+Photo from Joyce Tseng, Booky | OnlyPans’ Tacos

 “Karamihan [mag-isip], pag bakla ka malamya ka, pag tomboy ka hindi ka tanggap, pag cross dresser ka hindi ka pwedeng magkaroon ng maayos ng trabaho.”
-She stresses that, if we have the capability of educating people about SOGIE and matters relating to LGBTQ+, we should take that opportunity.
+She stressed that if we have the capability of educating people about SOGIE and matters relating to LGBTQ+, we should take that opportunity.
+That’s why she makes sure that she gives her team SOGIE talks so that they too would understand her fight and its importance.

-Photo from Booky | OnlyPans’ owner, Audrey Cruz and her mom, Tita Maté
+Photo from Joyce Tseng, Booky | OnlyPans’ owner, Audrey Cruz and her mom, Tita Maté

 We were also introduced to Auds’ mom, Tita Maté, whom Auds counts as her strongest pillar.
-She shares that her mother has always been accepting of her–loving her, her friends, and her past partners–which is why she hopes to extend that love to other people.
+She shared that her mother has always been accepting of her–loving her, her friends, and her past partners–which is why she hopes to extend that love to other people.

-Photo from Booky | OnlyPans’ Mexican coke
+Photo from Joyce Tseng, Booky | OnlyPans’ Mexican coke

 View their Facebook page